Terstegge/rp2350b-launchpad-PCB/README.md

   These three options are selectble with a small switch
 - Integrated LiPo charger.
 The battery will be charged when the board is powered from the upper USB-C socket.
 Charging is signalled with a LED.
+  The battery voltage can be read by the RP2350 using ADC channel 7.
 - In all power scenarios, 3.3V and 5V are available.
 When using the battery as the power source, the 5V supply is generated with a step-up converter.